Mariners vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In five games as the favorite over the last 10 matchups, the Mariners have a record of 3-2.
+- In five games over the last 10 matchups when favored by oddsmakers, the Mariners have a record of 3-2.

-- In their last 10 games with a total, the Mariners and their opponents are 3-7-0 when it comes to hitting the over.
+- When it comes to hitting the over, the Mariners and their opponents are 4-6-0 in their last 10 games with a total.

-- The Mariners have not played a game with a spread over their last 10 outings.
-Seattle games have finished below the set point total three consecutive times, and the average total during this stretch was 8.7 runs.

 Mariners Betting Records & Stats

-- The Mariners have an implied moneyline win probability of 57.4% in this matchup.
+- Based on this contest's moneyline, the Mariners have an implied win probability of 54.5%.

-- Seattle has had an over/under set by bookmakers 105 times, and have combined with opponents to go over the total in 51 of those games (51-52-2).
+- Seattle has played in 106 games with an over/under set, and have combined with its opponents to go over the total 52 times (52-52-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!